Captaincy General of Venezuela: Antecedents

-The Bourbon dynasty had already taken steps towards reorganizing their overseas possessions and Venezuela, in particular.
+In 1494, despite the presence of indigenous peoples in the Americas, Pope Alexander VI issued a papal decree with the Treaty of Tordesillas that unilaterally granted the Crown of Castile with full dominion over the majority of what is now regarded as South America.
+Following years of colonization by colonial Spain, the Bourbon dynasty took steps towards reorganizing their overseas possessions and Venezuela, in particular.
 When the New Granadan Viceroyalty was reestablished in 1739, the governor-captain general of Caracas was given military jurisdiction over the provinces of Maracaibo, Cumaná, Guayana, Trinidad and Margarita.
 The 18th century also marked a period of marked economic growth for Venezuela.
 Cocoa plantations were established along the littoral valleys, which resulted in large importations of slaves.
 The growth of the cocoa-exporting economy was created by the Real Compañía Guipuzcoana de Caracas, which was granted a full monopoly over exports and imports in 1728.
-The Company's second largest export was tobacco.
-It also promoted the exploration and settlement of Venezuela's frontiers, most famously under the Expedition of the Limits, 1750-1761 headed by José de Iturriaga y Aguirre, which resulted in new settlements in Guayana Province.
+The company's second largest export was tobacco.
+It also promoted the exploration and settlement of Venezuela's frontiers, most famously under the Expedition of the Limits, 1750–1761 headed by José de Iturriaga y Aguirre, which resulted in new settlements in Guayana Province.
 This growth was not experienced evenly, and the monopoly hurt small farmers, who continued to sell most of their product in the contraband trade.
 Resentment of the Company exploded in open revolt in 1749 headed by Canarian immigrant Juan Francisco de León.